TeachBooks/mirror_mude_book/book/optimization/genetic_algorithm.md

 * Uniform crossover
     1. Select two parents for mating (we will choose the same as shown in the previous examples)
-    2. At each bit position of the parents , toss a coin (T=1 will mean to swap the bits and T=0 to not swap them)
+    2. At each bit position of the parents, toss a coin (T=1 will mean to swap the bits and T=0 to not swap them)
     3. Getting [1,0,0,1,1,0] as the final result for the coin tossing, then the offsprings for this method are:

         | 1 | 1 | 1 | 1 | 0 | 0 |